Data separation involves the policies and practices related to isolating data and workloads within a cloud. Data...

 Cloud services for data separation

 Additional strategies to implement data separation include the use of various enhanced cloud services intended to bolster the security and control over cloud content.
-As an example, users can employ a VPC, which provisions a logically isolated portion of the public cloud to create a user-defined infrastructure with full control over networking, subnets and other network characteristics.
+As an example, users can employ a virtual private cloud (VPC), which provisions a logically isolated portion of the public cloud to create a user-defined infrastructure with full control over networking, subnets and other network characteristics.
 Although VPCs are not physically isolated and are still multi-tenant environments, the level of security is much greater for the organization.

 Cloud providers are also developing and expanding specialized cloud offerings for performance and security-sensitive users.
 For example, AWS GovCloud supports numerous U.S. federal standards, including the Criminal Justice Information Systems, the International Traffic in Arms Regulations and the Export Administration Regulations.
 For additional security and oversight, GovCloud is operated by U.S. citizens within the U.S. and is only accessible to U.S. organizations and account holders that are prescreened.